someengineering/resoto.com/docs/how-to-guides/cleanup/clean-up-aws-iam-access-keys.md

    :::note

    The [`clean` command](../../reference/cli/action-commands/clean.md) flags a resource for cleanup.
-Cleanup is performed whenever the `collect_and_cleanup` [workflow](../../concepts/automation/workflow.md) runs.
+Cleanup is performed whenever the [`collect_and_cleanup`](../../concepts/collect_and_cleanup/index.md) runs.
 The workflow runs every hour by default, but can also be manually triggered using the `workflow run cleanup` command.

    :::

-5. Automate flagging unused access keys for cleanup by creating a [job](../../concepts/automation/job.md):
+5. Automate flagging unused access keys for cleanup by creating a [job](../../concepts/automation/index.md):

    ```bash
    > jobs add --id clean_outdated_access_keys --wait-for-event post_collect 'search is(access_key) and last_access > 90days and /ancestors.user.reported.name not in [jenkins, ci] | clean'